Telefilm Talent to Watch Program

 3) Project Synopsis (max 750 words)

-4) Director Vision (max three pages)
+4) Director’s Vision (max 3 pages)

-This document must identify the project’s audience (age, sex, sensibility, culture, etc.).
-It must also identify how the team will find and access this audience and why they will connect with the project.
+This document must identify the project’s audience (age, sensibility, culture, etc.).
+It must also identify how

-7) Production Schedule (from pre-production to release)The schedule should indicate how the team plans to start principal photography within 18 months of being selected by Telefilm at the national level.
+The schedule should indicate how the team plans to start principal photography within 18 months of being

-8) Budget Top Sheet (see template)
+8) Budget Top Sheet (find the template via Telefilm here)

 9) Financing Structure

-Telefilm provides a non-repayable contribution of $250,000 for fictional films and $150,000 for documentaries.
-Other potential sources of funding might include the Content Creator Fund, Nova Scotia Film & Television Production Fund, Arts Nova Scotia, Canada Council, or online fundraising.
+documentaries.
+Other potential sources of funding might include: NSBI Incentive Fund, Content Creator Fund, Arts Nova Scotia, or team fundraising.
 The total financing for the project cannot exceed $500,000.

-10) Community Engagement Plan
+10) Community Engagement Plan (if applicable)

-This document is an opportunity for the filmmaking team to demonstrate a plan for how they will responsibly engage with any underrepresented communities.
-What is the project’s community impact?
+This document is an opportunity for the filmmaking team to demonstrate a plan for how they will responsibly

 Jury members will be asked to consider the following criteria when making their decision:

-Creative Potential—the quality, originality, and innovativeness of the creative content;
+• Creative Potential—the quality, originality, and innovativeness of the creative content

-Participant Suitability—the track record of the creative team
+• Participant Suitability—the track record of the creative team

-Project Feasibility—the feasibility of the production and the production readiness of the project
+• Project Feasibility—the feasibility of the production and the production readiness of the project

-Cultural Impact and Audience Reach Potential—the applicant’s promotional strategy to make the film available to its target audience.
+• Cultural Impact and Audience Reach Potential—the applicant’s promotional strategy to make the film available to its target audience.